bigbluebutton/bbb-install/README.md

       http://mconf.github.io/api-mate/#server=http://xxx.xxx.xxx.xxx/bigbluebutton/&sharedSecret=yyy
 ~~~

-Since this use of `bbb-install.sh` does not configure a SSL certificate, use must FireFox for sharing audio (at the time of this writing, FireFox does not require SSL to use WebRTC audio).
-However, Chrome *does* require a SSL certificate, so users will get an error when sharing their audio with WebRTC.
+Since this default use of `bbb-install.sh` does not configure a SSL/TLS certificate, while you can login to the server, you won't be able to share audio/video as WebRTC requires a SSL/TLS certificate.

-We recommend installing an SSL certificate (see next section).

-## Install with SSL
+## Install with SSL/TLS

+Before `bbb-install.sh` can install a SSL/TLS certificate, you will need to provide two pieces of information
+   * a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the public IP address of your server, and
+   * an e-mail address.

-Before `bbb-install.sh` can install a SSL certificate, you first need to configure a domain name, such as `bbb.example.com`, that resolves to the public IP address of your server.
-If you have setup a domain name, you can check that it correctly resolves to the external IP address of the server using the `dig` command.
+When you have setup the FQDN, check that it correctly resolves to the external IP address of the server using the `dig` command.

 ~~~
 dig bbb.example.com @8.8.8.8
 ~~~

-Note: we're using `bbb.example.com` as an example hostname, you would substitute your real hostname in commands below.
+Note: we're using `bbb.example.com` as an example hostname, you would substitute your real hostname for the check (and for the commands below).

-To receive updates from Let's Encrypt, you need to provide a valid e-mail address.

-With just these two pieces of information -- FQDN and e-mail address -- you can use `bbb-install.sh` to automate the configuration of BigBlueButton server with an SSL certificate.
-For example, using the sample hostname and e-mail in the command, to install BigBlueButton 2.0 with a SSL certificate from Let's Encrypt, use the following command (again, you would substitute `bbb.example.com` and `info@example.com` with your servers FQDN and your e-mail address):
+With just these two pieces of information -- FQDN and e-mail address -- you can use `bbb-install.sh` to automate the configuration of BigBlueButton server with an TLS/SSL certificate.
+For example, to install BigBlueButton 2.2-beta with a TLS/SSL certificate from Let's Encrypt using `bbb.example.com` and `info@example.com`, enter the command

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta -s bbb.example.com -e info@example.com
 ~~~

+(again, you would substitute `bbb.example.com` and `info@example.com` with your server's FQDN and your e-mail address).

 The `bbb-install.sh` script will also install a cron job that automatically news the Let's Encrypt certificate so it doesn't expire.
 Cool.